salesforcecli/plugin-lightning-dev/messages/lightning.preview.site.md

 # flags.name.summary

-Name of the Experience Cloud site to preview.
+Name of the Experience Builder site to preview.
 It has to match a site name from the current org.

 # flags.target-org.summary